YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This message indicates that a process created by the JOB command was unable to receive setup information aaaa from the process which issued the JOB command.

-Action: Report this and the associated SYSTEM-E-ENO## message to your GT.M support channel.
+Action: Report this and the associated SYSTEM-E-ENO## message to your YottaDB support channel.

 ------------------
 JOBSTARTCMDFAIL